Grimrukh/soulstruct-blender/README.md

 If you come across any problems or bugs, please file a Git bug report to help me improve the add-on.

-Version 2.0 was a signifificant overhaul, so bare with me if any new bugs have appeared.